 We’ve got stories by:

-The next 100 word stories weekly challenge is on the topic of SPY.
+The next 100 word stories weekly challenge is on the topic of PRIVATE.

 Use the Share buttons at the end of the post to spam your social networks.
 This obligatory cat photo should help make the Internet go faster:

 Finally, if there are any errors or corrections, please let me know, and I’ll fix them as soon as possible.